MattMattL/Airplane-Noise-Tracker/README.md

 # Airplane Noise Tracker
-For people who are scared of airplane noisees.
+For people who are scared of airplane noise.

 ## Description